Getting Through Together

 Whakatau Mai: The Wellbeing Sessions

-These free, virtual community events are aimed at supporting wellbeing in real-time — to help you connect you with others, learn and practice new skills, and start looking at things differently.
+These free, virtual community events are aimed at supporting wellbeing in real-time — to help you connect you with others, learn and practise new skills, and start looking at things differently.